 7. Data Entry Specialist

 If you’re a fast and accurate typer, data entry work might be your key to making good money in college.
-While the pay may not be as good as some other online jobs pay, it is an easy job if you’re a fast typer.
+While the pay may not be as good as some other online jobs, it is easy if you’re a fast typer.

 Several companies hire people to do data entry from home.
 Pay varies; some companies pay per hour while others pay by the word.

 The key to success in this type of job is speed and accuracy.
-If you like typing and you’re good at it, consider working a data entry job.
+If you like typing and are good at it, consider working a data entry job.

 Pay: $10 to $18